afifalfiano/lumen_product_api/README.md

 If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.

+## How to Use

+1. Running composer install
+2. Check on .env and create databse;
+3. Run command php artisan migrate
+4. Check on database and make sure there are new table
+5. Run command php artisan db:seed to generate data dummy from plugin faker laravel
+6. Run command php -S localhost:port -t public
+7. Let's try on POSTMAN

 ## License

 The Lumen framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).